lakinmohapatra/FileMakerPHPWrapper/README.md

-# FileMakerPHP_ORM
+# FileMakerPHPWrapper
-This represents one ORM for interaction with filemaker database using PHP
+This represents one wrapper for interaction with filemaker database using PHP